oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 Logged-in users with Full User Role.

 **Steps to Access:**
-  1. Log in as a Super Admin, navigate to /release-coordinator -> Features tab, and enable the Learner Groups flag (internally learner_groups_are_enabled).
+  1. Log in as a Super Admin, navigate to [Release Coordinator](#release-coordinator-page) -> Features tab, and enable the Learner Groups flag (internally learner_groups_are_enabled).
   2. Ensure your user account has the Full User role (assigned via the Admin -> Roles tab).
   3. Navigate to http://localhost:8181/facilitator-dashboard
-(Requires facilitator role to access full features)

 ![Facilitator Dashboard](images/Webpage-Guide/Facilatordashboard.png)

 ### Feedback Updates Page

 - **Description:**
-Shows a history of feedback the user has received on their explorations, questions, or translations.
+Displays all feedback threads from explorations that the user has participated in or subscribed to.
+Users can view conversation threads, read messages, and reply to feedback on explorations.

 - **Url:**
 /feedback-updates